kjolley/BIGSdb_documentation/dbase_setup.rst

   * Partial path of the bigsdb.pl script used to access the database.
     See :ref:`user authentication <user_authentication>`.

+* search_sequence_variation

+  * If loci are defined that have sequence variants (single amino acid or single nucleotide polymorphisms) defined in their respective typing databases, setting this attribute to 'yes' will enable the isolate database to be searched by whether alleles found in isolates have these variants or not.
+This is not enabled by default as there is a small, but unnecessary, performance hit in databases that don't have any such loci.

 * separate_dataset

   * Treat database configuration as though it was a separate database for the